DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ```
 stent_study %>%
-  gf_props(~ ___, fill = ~ ___, position = 'fill') %>%
+  gf_props(~___, fill = ~___, position = 'fill') %>%
   gf_labs(title = ___,
           subtitle = ___,
           x = ___,
           y = ___)
 ```

 2. **Migraine and acupuncture**.
 A migraine is a particularly painful type of headache, which patients sometimes wish to treat with acupuncture.
 To determine whether acupuncture relieves migraine pain, researchers conducted a randomized controlled study where 89 females diagnosed with migraine headaches were randomly assigned to one of two groups: treatment or control.
-43 patients in the treatment group received acupuncture that is specifically designed to treat migraines.
-46 patients in the control group received placebo acupuncture (needle insertion at nonacupoint locations).
-24 hours after patients received acupuncture, they were asked if they were pain free.^[G. Allais et al. [“Ear acupuncture in the treatment of migraine attacks:  a randomized trial on the efficacy of appropriate versus inappropriate acupoints”.](http://www.ncbi.nlm.nih.gov/pubmed/21533739) In: Neurological Sci.
+The 43 patients in the treatment group received acupuncture that is specifically designed to treat migraines.
+The 46 patients in the control group received placebo acupuncture (needle insertion at nonacupoint locations).
+Then 24 hours after patients received acupuncture, they were asked if they were pain free.^[G. Allais et al. [“Ear acupuncture in the treatment of migraine attacks:  a randomized trial on the efficacy of appropriate versus inappropriate acupoints”.](http://www.ncbi.nlm.nih.gov/pubmed/21533739) In: Neurological Sci.
 32.1 (2011), pp. 173–175.]

 The data is in the file `migraine_study.csv` in the `data` folder.